rogerhu/compsci_guides/Accounts-Merge.md

 1. **U-nderstand**

-a.
-How do we identify an account?
+- How do we identify an account?
     We give each account an ID, based on the index of it within the list of accounts.
 For example:

     ```